 As it’s the first time my friend visiting London and I would like to make sure he had (and he wanted to) experience with at least one of London’s art museums.
 British Museum, National Gallery, and Tate Modern… to name a few!
 Another amazing thing about London’s museums is that many of them are free.
 I remembered that I spent a lot of time in the British Museum back in the days and it could be a bit overwhelming and crowded; Same for the National Gallery (and I put it as one of my favorite in the world!).
 Tate Modern, I love, but I thought it is not as “classic” as other fellow museums for a “first-timer”… anyway, I reckoned that V&A would be a better choice for my friend as he only had like an hour or so for this gallery.
 Don’t get me wrong, it didn’t get any easier for him because V&A was huge.
 As much as I want to see Alexander McQueen’s exhibition again (and without surprise, there was a long queue), I went back to the 50 galleries and re-visited some of the most amazing artworks in history.

 Victoria and Albert Museum is a prestigious museum of decorative arts and design with a collection of over 4.5 million pieces of art in different genres and times.
 Visitors may find paintings of Raphael, textiles and jewelry, ceramics, sculptures, and silver from Europe, North America, and Asia.
 The museum owns the largest collection of Renaissance items in the world outside of Italy as well.

-South Kensington > Knightsbridge
+South Kensington – Knightsbridge

-Our Luncheon at Sketch
+Checkpoint 3: Our Luncheon at Sketch

+While London has a rich history and culture, the city also has an exciting culinary scene.
 Up next, it’s time for lunch!
 We headed to Sketch in Mayfair, a Michelin-starred restaurant that not only caters to your tongue with great food and drinks but also feasts your EYEs with art.
 We had a nice lunch and enjoyed a celebration that my friends prepared for me – yet I felt the main course of my visit was actually the amazing rooms in the restaurant.

-The restaurant features five different areas: namely the Gallery, the Parlour, the Glade, the Lecture room & Library, and the East Bar and Pods, and each has its own theme and unique décor, serving meals, drinks and music at different times of the day.
+The restaurant features five different areas: namely the Gallery, the Parlour, the Glade, the Lecture room & Library, and the East Bar and Pods, and each has its own theme and unique décor, serving meals, drinks, and music at different times of the day.
 The Lecture Room & Library, the place where we had lunch, is a sophisticated, exclusive, and luxurious dining room serving lunch and dinner.
 The brass mirrors on the wall gave me a retro-vibe and it contrasts very well with the innovative dishes.
-We headed to the Gallery, which is quite a popular room in Sketch, is a modern, sweet, and all pink European Gastro-Brasserie for afternoon tea.
+We headed to the Gallery, which is quite a popular room in Sketch, which is a modern, sweet, and all pink European Gastro-Brasserie for afternoon tea.
 Ladies like to gather in this room and chit-chat, and the wall is filled with witty scribbles and pictures.
 The Parlour is a classic lounge for breakfast and evening cocktails.
 Finally, the Glade is my favorite.
 It is a colorful woodland bar that was fully painted with an enchanted fairy-tale forest, created by artists Carolyn Quartermaine.
 The dark green looks mysterious and artistic, I love the color tone and the design was simply breathtaking.

 Each of these rooms is Instagram-worthy, but don’t forget to take one more before you leave.
 Visit their bathroom, the futuristic capsules will surely get your follower’s eyeballs.